athonet-open/pix/README.md

 The Pix Elixir documentation is built by `pix.docs` target of the pipeline, run `pix run --output pix` to run the pipeline and output the produced artifacts to the current directory.
 The docs will be available under `.pipeline/output/doc/index.html`.

 For more information about the available commands and their options, run `pix help`.

+## User settings

+User specific settings can be defined in the `~/.config/pix/settings.exs` file, the file is loaded automatically by pix.
+Refer to `Pix.UserSettings` for more information.